Posted by Kayla Cardona on Apr 15th 2022

 Pure natural fruit juices

-Only glycerine from high-quality vegetable oils is used in Grether’s Pastilles.
+Only glycerin from high-quality vegetable oils is used in Grether’s Pastilles.
 This versatile ingredient has a moisture-retaining and softening effect and stimulates natural saliva production.
-Glycerine noticeably helps alleviate mouth dryness and coats overtaxed vocal cords like a protective film.
+Glycerin noticeably helps alleviate mouth dryness and coats overtaxed vocal cords like a protective film.

 Grether’s Pastilles get their exceptionally smooth and unrivalled consistency from the addition of agar-agar.
 The neutral-tasting gelling agent is obtained from red algae found in the depths of the sea.
 This valuable raw material does not allow for mass production and underscores the exquisite quality of each pastille.

-Only high-quality edible (food-grade) gelatine is used in the production of Grether’s Pastilles.
-A highly complex gelatine production process creates a pure and safe product that is carefully and gently processed with the other natural raw materials.
+Only high-quality edible (food-grade) gelatin is used in the production of Grether’s Pastilles.
+A highly complex gelatin production process creates a pure and safe product that is carefully and gently processed with the other natural raw materials.

 Vegetable maltitol syrup